- When attempting to access particular folders or apps, the Access is denied notice may display, interfering with your work.

 - The first thing you should do is alter the directory's owner.

-- Your antivirus software could be the source of this issue, so make sure you check it out.
+- Your antivirus software could be the source of this issue, so check it out.

 How do I fix the Access denied error in Windows 11?